Commemoration Event and Light Projection on Underwater Cultural Heritage of World War I

 Underwater heritage dating back from the period 1914-1918 is a precious witness of history.
 Despite its undisputable value as historical reminder, this heritage is however seriously endangered through environmental, but also human influences, such as looting and metal recovery from the wrecks for industrial and commercial purposes.

-The Commemorative Event will aim at fostering heritage preservation, reconciliation and peace-building through remembering the lessons taught by history through the physical remains left by the conflict.
+The Commemorative Event aimed at fostering heritage preservation, reconciliation and peace-building through remembering the lessons taught by history through the physical remains left by the conflict.

-The Commemorative Event will peak with a contemporary art interpretation in form of a light and image projection through water reflection, on the Burg Square of Bruges at the evening of 27 June.
-This illumination event is open to the public.
+The Commemorative Event peaked with a contemporary art interpretation in form of a light and image projection through water reflection, on the Burg Square of Bruges at the evening of 27 June.
+This illumination event was open to the public.

-28 June is a date of high symbolism, as date of the event that triggered World War I through the assassination of the heir of Austria.
+28 June is a date of high symbolism, the date of the event that triggered World War I through the assassination of the heir of Austria.